AgusMS7/AgusMS7/README.md

 <tr>
 <td width="50%" valign="top">

-## About Me
+## 👨‍💻 About Me

 I'm a passionate developer with a natural curiosity for technology that started when I was 11 years old.
-Currently pursuing Systems Engineering while completing my professional practices for my University Technical Program in Programming.
+Currently pursuing Systems Engineering while completing my professional practices.

 **Philosophy:** *"Great men are not born great, they grow great."*

-### Current Focus
+### 🎯 Current Focus
 - Taking my first steps in the professional world
 - Expanding my full-stack development skills
 - Leading team projects with strong collaboration
 - Exploring new technologies and frameworks

-### Background
+### 🌟 Background
 - **Native Spanish** speaker with **B2 English** proficiency
 - Self-taught developer with strong learning abilities
 - Natural leadership skills in group projects